cdev-framework/cdev-website/content/docs/tutorials/fullstack.md

 {{<codesnippet `/source_code/diary_tutorial/app.js`>}}

-You will need to update the `app.js` file with your API enpoint.
+You will need to update the `app.js` file with your API endpoint.
 You can retrieve your endpoint with the following command.
 ```bash
 cdev output hello_world_comp.api.demoapi.endpoint
 ```